[Updated on May 18, 2022]

 1. Detect errors at an early stage of the construction project

 Some inconsistencies can’t be seen on 2D drawings, and might be too complex to be easily detected with just a 3D model.
-Moreover, it is critical to look for errors and clashes in the beginning of the project to avoid detecting them late in design or in the construction site.
+Yet, it is critical to look for errors and clashes in the beginning of the project to avoid detecting them later on directly on the construction site.
 Undetected errors can leave your teams over budget and out schedule.
-Using BIM data and VR models is the best approach to foresee problems in your construction project.
+Using Virtual Reality, you can you can visualize your 3D model at the very beginning of your construction project, to foresee problems.

 2. Optimize costs and schedules